ABOUT CAPERNAUM

 What made you desire to become a Capernaum team member?

-I am excited to be a part of Capernaum because I believe in the vision and the people of this company.
+I am excited to be part of Capernaum because I believe in its vision and people.
 Serving children where they live, learn, and play is a unique model that creates a very special connection with our clients.
 I feel fortunate to have such a unique opportunity to provide much-needed services in a way that is unlike any other medical organization.

 What’s your favorite way to spend a free afternoon?

-I enjoy spending my free time exploring the trails and parks of Minnesota with my family.
+I enjoy spending my free time exploring Minnesota’s trails and parks with my family.
 Whether I’m biking, boating, rollerblading, or walking, I love taking in the fresh air and sunshine.
 The wide variety of native bird species is beautiful to hear and see, and I have especially enjoyed my numerous bald eagle sightings across Minnesota.

 CARRIE H., SLP